-Trim the selvage so you prevent accidentally making it a part of your napkin.
+Wash, dry, and iron.
+Next, trim the selvage so you prevent accidentally making it a part of your napkin.
 Selvage is the edge of your fabric that is tightly woven to prevent fabric from fraying.

 Then pin or clip each end to keep them together.